dorneanu/widdly/README.md

 - in the current directory;
 - embedded in the executable (to embed, run `zip -9 - index.html | cat >> widdly`).

+## Flat file store

+Instead of a bolt database, you can build widdly with a flat file store.
+Just add `-tags flatfile` after `go get` or `go build`.

+- `-db /path/to/a/directory` - the directory where the data (as ordinary files) will be stored (by default `widdly_data` in the current directory).

 ## Build your own index.html

     git clone https://github.com/Jermolene/TiddlyWiki5